ST10469669/ST10469669_MastPOE/README.md

 - Added an alert message on the edit screen.

 - added a filter on the menu screen.

+  App features:

   WelcomeScreen.tsx

-A classy intro scene that sets the tone — featuring a background of the chef himself and a welcoming message.
+A classy introduction screen that sets the tone featuring a background of the chef himself and a welcoming message.

 A perfect place to start your culinary coding adventure.

 MenuScreen.tsx

-The digital dining room.
-Here, you can:

 View all dishes in a stylish FlatList